ribhattacharya/Jumble-Solver/README.md

 | Non-sorted, non-repeating 	|      	| $O(m \log m) + O(2^n \times n!) + O(\log m)$ 	|       	|
 | Non-sorted, repeating     	|      	| $O(m \log m) + O(2^n \times n!) + O(\log m)$ 	|       	|

-## Future improvements
+## Future functionality improvements
 1. If input dictionary is not sorted, we can sort and save it for future use.
 Since the dictionary is not supposed to be changed frequently, this would be a one-time computation.
+This can be added with minimal changes to the existing code (only need to save/replace a file).